 Boston Cream Pie Cheesecake

-This Boston Cream Pie Cheesecake has a vanilla cake bottom, chocolate ganache filling, thick and creamy vanilla cheesecake and is topped with more chocolate ganache and of course, pastry cream!
-It is my new favorite way to enjoy the wonderful flavors and textures of boston cream pie!
+This Boston Cream Pie Cheesecake recipe has vanilla cake, homemade chocolate ganache filling, creamy vanilla cheesecake, and it’s topped with more chocolate ganache & pastry cream!
+An upgraded version of classic Boston cream pie!

 Similar to my Kahlua Coffee Brownie Cheesecake, this cheesecake took a little work to get it just right.
 There are several different elements going on and since baking a cheesecake takes a little time, it took several versions and several days to get this just how I wanted it.
 I am thrilled to say the final cheesecake is SO DARN GOOD!